Tariq Mehmood: Military career

 Throughout the 1980s, the SSG and ISI were collaborating with American intelligence to lead Operation Cyclone.
-Mehmood was also a commanding officer of the fierce Battle for Hill 3234 in January 1988, although the Soviet Airborne troops managed to hold their position.
 On 5 September 1986, Pan Am Flight 73 was hijacked in Karachi, Sindh.
 He came to public prominence after having led the successful Operation PANAM to liberate the airline from terrorists.
 The hijackers opened fire on the SSG team, killing and injuring the passengers but soon all the hijackers were arrested and many lives were saved.
 Later, in 1987–88, he led operations against criminals in Sindh.

 Death and legacy

 Brigadier TM died on 29 May 1989 when he led a team of SSG paratroopers for a free-fall at Pakistan Army Aviation School, Rahwali, Gujranwala.
 The jump was part of Army Aviation's Passing Out parade.
-The incident happened during a demonstration jump from an Army's Mi-17 helicopter when Mehmood's main and reserve parachute failed to open.
-According to the investigations, his first parachute did not open and the ropes were badly entangled.
-Mehmood attempted to cut the ropes with his dagger, and tried to open the backup parachute.
-Unintentionally, he had released both back up and main parachutes, and he descended at very high speed.